1950 PLYMOUTH DELUXE

 This vehicle is located in our showroom in Morgantown, Pennsylvania, conveniently located just 1-hour west of Philadelphia on the I-76 Pennsylvania Turnpike.
 The website is www.classicautomall.com and our phone number is (888) 227-0914.
 Please contact us anytime for more information or to come see the vehicle in person.

 More info: Listing has ended.
-Search on eBay for similar 1950 Plymouth Deluxe
+Click to search on eBay for similar 1950 Plymouth Deluxe (Affiliate link)

 Seller's other items: classicautomall